LiteCore/framework/STANDARD.md

 ## Indentation

-	Committed code should use an indentation of one tab characters.
+	Indentations are made using tabs with one tab character per depth level.
-	Indentation will be automatically handled if your editor has support for [.editorconfig](https://editorconfig.org/).
-If you would like to render a different the tab width this can be set in indent_size = 2.
+	You can set the size of a tab character to your preference in the [.editorconfig](https://editorconfig.org/) file.

 	Incorrect (using multiple spaces):

     Level 1
         Level 2
             Level 3
                 Level 4

 	Correct (using TABs):